 Disney’s Beach Club Resort

-Disney’s Beach Club is found on Crescent Lake in the Epcot resort area.
-In amongst several resorts, Disney’s Beach Club has a classy beachy design and is within walking distance of both Epcot and Hollywood Studios.
-Disney’s Beach Club shares the best pool at Walt Disney World with Disney’s Yacht Club resort: Stormalong Bay.
+Disney’s Beach Club Resort is found on Crescent Lake in the Disney’s Epcot resort area.
+In amongst several resorts, Disney’s Beach Club Resort has a classy beachy design and is within walking distance of both Disney’s Epcot and Disney’s Hollywood Studios.
+Disney’s Beach Club Resort shares the best pool at Walt Disney World with Disney’s Yacht Club resort: Stormalong Bay.
 The pool has a massive waterslide, quick sand, a lazy river, water falls, several hot tubs and an actual whirlpool.
-The Beach Club also has some fan favourite dining choices: Beaches and Cream Soda Shop and Cape May Cafe.
+Disney’s Beach Club Resort also has some fan favourite dining choices: Beaches and Cream Soda Shop and Cape May Cafe.
 For a full review of the resort click here.

 Disney’s Yacht Club Resort

 Disney’s Yacht Club resort is also found on Crescent Lake in the Disney’s Epcot resort area.
 Disney’s Yacht Club is the Beach Club’s posh sister.
 The design is naval, with many maps and dark wood adorning the walls.
 The Yacht Club has two fantastic restaurants: Yachtman’s Steakhouse and Ale & Compass Restaurant.
 The Yacht Club has a quiet pool as well as access to the sought after Stormalong Bay.
 There’s also a tennis court on the property.